Rbrq03/Rbrq03.github.io/_news/announcement_17.md

 related_posts: false
 ---

-PAI-Bench is selected as CVPR2026 Oral, and DuoGen is selected as CVPR2026 Highlight.
-Congrats to all co-authors🎉!
+PAI-Bench is selected as a CVPR 2026 Oral, and DuoGen as a CVPR 2026 Highlight.
+Congrats to all co-authors! 🎉